outday29/nca/README.md

 ## Overview

-This is a reproduction of implementation of [Growing Neural Cellular Automata](https://research.google/pubs/pub48963/) by Mordvintsev et al., 2020 and [Goal-Guided Neural Celluar Automata: Learning to Control Self-Organising Systems](https://arxiv.org/abs/2205.06806) by Sudhakaran et al., 2022 using Pytorch and Pytorch Lightning.
+This is a reproduction of [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/) by Mordvintsev et al., 2020 and [Goal-Guided Neural Celluar Automata: Learning to Control Self-Organising Systems](https://arxiv.org/abs/2205.06806) by Sudhakaran et al., 2022 using Pytorch and Pytorch Lightning.

 ### Target channels visualization
 <div style="display: flex; flex-direction: row;">